webstylecenter/Homepage/README.md

     - Option to combine images from services like Unsplash with your own image gallery services
     - Show current weather condition and temperature

-- Checklist
+- Todo list
     - Need to keep track of things?
-Simply use the searchbar to add items, or use the checklist page to manage your list.
+Simply use the searchbar to add items, or use the todo page to manage your list.
 Quick and easy

 - Weather radar
     - It currently displays just weather of the Netherlands, but  will add support for more countries later